DamOConnor/fabric-graph-100/labs/lab01/lab01.md

 - Why did we need to run SQL queries against the tables before beginning this lab?
 What else could we have done for the same outcome?

 > [!TIP]
 > Move on to the next lab.
-It's more interesting that attempting to remodel the data.
+It's more interesting than attempting to remodel the data.

 ## Next Steps
 - [Lab 02 - Weighted Graph](/labs/lab02/lab02.md)